airbytehq/airbyte/docs/integrations/destinations/postgres.md

 * Subsequent characters in an identifier or key word can be letters, underscores, digits \(0-9\), or dollar signs \($\).

-  Note that dollar signs are not allowed in identifiers according to the letter of the SQL standard, so their use might render applications less portable.
+  Note that dollar signs are not allowed in identifiers according to the SQL standard, so their use might render applications less portable.
 The SQL standard will not define a key word that contains digits or starts or ends with an underscore, so identifiers of this form are safe against possible conflict with future extensions of the standard.